 library (16,257 books) and three E-journal consortiums.

 A school of languages (teaching 14 foreign languages, viz.
 Ancient Greek, Arabic, Chinese, English, French, German, Italian, Japanese, Korean, Latin, Persian, Portuguese, Russian, Spanish, and 5 Indian languages, viz.
 Bengali, Hindi, Sanskrit, Tamil and Urdu).
 91,199 students were on roll this year.
 It has a separate library with 6650 books.

 intermediate and Advanced levels under Vivekananda University.

-courses: (i) A UNESCO-approved course on International Understanding
+(i) A UNESCO-approved course on International Understanding for Human Unity,

 (iv) Higher Vedanta and Some Fundamental Concepts of Indian Philosophy,

 (vii) Ramakrishna-Vivekananda Movement, besides Sanskrit.
 It has a separate library with 4175 books and Swami Vivekananda Archive with 4318 books and 810 periodicals.

 A museum and art gallery with the attached Sarada Devi School

 of Fine Arts and Crafts for children (272 students during the year).